OxideMod/Oxide/README.md

 ## Compiling Source

 While we recommend using one of the [official release builds][downloads], you can compile your own builds if you'd like.
-Keep in mind that only official builds are supported by the Oxide team and community.
+Keep in mind that only official builds are supported by the Oxide team and community. _Good luck!_

+ 1. Download a Git client such as [GitHub Desktop](https://desktop.github.com/) or [SourceTree](https://www.sourcetreeapp.com/).

- 1. Clone the git repository locally using `git clone https://github.com/OxideMod/Oxide.git` or download the [latest ZIP](https://github.com/OxideMod/Oxide/archive/master.zip).
+ 2. Clone the repo `https://github.com/OxideMod/Oxide.git` _(recommended)_ or download and extract the [latest zip](https://github.com/OxideMod/Oxide/archive/master.zip) archive.

+ 3. Download and install [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx) _(community is free, but any edition will work)_ if you do not have it installed already.

- 2. Open the solution in the latest version of [Visual Studio 2015](https://www.visualstudio.com/en-us/downloads/visual-studio-2015-downloads-vs.aspx), which includes .NET Framework 4.6.
+ 3. Open the `Oxide.sln` solution file in Visual Studio 2015.

- 3. Build the project using the solution.
-If you get errors, you're likely not using the latest Visual Studio 2015.
+ 4. Build the solution.
+If you get errors, you're likely not using the latest Visual Studio 2015 which is required as Oxide uses some [C# 6.0](https://github.com/dotnet/roslyn/wiki/New-Language-Features-in-C%23-6) features.

- 4. Copy the files from the `Bundles` directory for your game of choice to your server installation.
+ 5. Copy the files from the `Bundles` directory for your game of choice to your server installation, then just start the server!

 ## Getting Help